 If the automatic recognition of a column doesn’t work you can manually select the attribute to be assigned.

-For the host tags (Tag), the CSV data must contain the internal ID of the tag (here e.g.
+For the host tags (Tag), the CSV data must contain the tag’s internal ID (here e.g.

 cmk-agent and not the title Checkmk agent / API integrations visible in the GUI).

 You start the import by clicking on Import.
-If you have earlier selected Perform automatic service discovery, the will land on the Bulk discovery page.
-After completing the service discovery, all that is missing is the usual activation of the changes and all new hosts are in the monitoring.
+If you have earlier selected Perform automatic service discovery, the new hosts will land on the Bulk discovery page.
+Once the service discovery has been completed, all that then needs to be done is the usual activation of the changes, after which all of the new hosts will be in the monitoring.

 7. Creating parents